2002-05 Dodge Ram 1500 Quad Cab

 You have to remove the entire door panel to access the rear door speakers.
 The 5-1/4" factory speaker is kind of an odd size.
 You can install a 6-1/2" speaker easily in this opening but you will have to drill new screw holes, so make sure you have the tools for that!

-Tools needed to replace the front or rear door speakers: a Phillips screwdriver, a panel tool, and a T30 Torx driver.
+Tools needed: Phillips screwdriver, panel tool, T30 Torx driver.

 Bass in your Ram truck